Debian/britney2/doc/migrations-simplified.md

  1. Items that passed originally may fail in a later britney run.
  1. Likewise, items may go from a "permanent failure" to a pass.

-For the first case, a common example would be a new RC bug.
-When the package if first uploaded, no body filed an RC bug yet so britney may flag it as "passing" the RC bug policy.
-Then before it migrates, someone files an RC bug.
-Once britney becomes aware of this, it will change the verdict from pass to a permanent failure.
-If the bug is closed without an upload, downgraded or it is determined that the bug is not a regression compared to the target suite, britney will update the verdict again.

-For the second case, there was a "hidden" example with the RC bug in the previous paragraph. :)  But another example would be that piuparts flags an item as having a regression due to a false positive.
-The false-positive is then found, fixed and the test is rerun.
-Once the updated test result reaches britney, it will update her verdict.
+This can be seen in the following example case:

+ 1. A new version of package is uploaded.
+    * Britney processes the package and concludes that there no blocking bugs, so the package passes the bug policy.
+ 1. Then before it migrates, someone files a blocking bug against the new version.
+    * Britney reprocesses the package and now concludes it has a regression in the bug policy (i.e. the policy verdict goes from "pass" to "permanent fail").
+ 1. The bug is examined and it is determined that the bug also affects the version in the target suite.
+The bug tracker is updated to reflect this.
+    * Britney reprocesses the package again and now concludes there is a blocking bug, but it is not a regression (since it also affects the target suite).
+      This means the policy verdict now go from "fail" to "pass".

+This is also applicable to e.g. the piuparts policy, where if the test is rescheduled on the piuparts side and the result changes as a result of that.

 Finally, the people running the britney instance can overrule any policy by applying a [britney hint](hints.html), if they deem it